Online Bachelor of Science in Engineering Degree Programs

 • Expected Time to Completion: 48 to 60 months

-The application process includes submitting a completed online application, a $50 non refundable fee, an official high school transcript or GED transcript, SAT/ACT scores, a current resume, letters of recommendation, and a personal statement.
+The application process includes submitting a completed online application, a $50 nonrefundable fee, an official high school transcript or GED transcript, SAT/ACT scores, a current resume, letters of recommendation, and a personal statement.

-• Location: Norfolk, Virginia
+• Location: Norfolk, VA

 • Expected Time to Completion: 36 to 48 months

-Online Bachelor’s Degrees in Computer Engineering
+Online Bachelor of Science Degrees in Computer Engineering

 Computer engineering blends knowledge of electronic engineering and computer science to develop hardware and software.

 Grantham University offers an online bachelor of science in computer engineering technology program.
-This fully online, innovative program prepares students to take up advanced roles in computer technology
+This fully online, innovative program prepares students to take up advanced roles in computer technology.

 Applicants to the program must submit proof of high school completion (or the equivalent), an official high school transcript (with a minimum cumulative grade point average of 3.0), and SAT or ACT scores, among other documentation.

 The program trains students to conduct and interpret experiments and apply results for process improvement.
 Also, it teaches them to apply knowledge of computer programming, electric circuits, microcomputers, and electronics to the testing, building, and maintenance of computer systems and software.
-At the end of the program, graduates can take up roles such as digital technician, engineering technician, engineering assistant, electrical engineering technician, failure analysis technician, and an electronics technician.

-• Accreditation: Distance Education Accrediting Commission
+• Accreditation: Distance Education Accrediting Commission (DEAC)

 • Expected Time to Completion: 38 months